Milk Drop Coronet: Creation

 On the same day it was made, Edgerton detailed his process for creating the photograph in his notebook.

 The photograph was created on January 10, 1957.
 Milk was selected for its high contrast and its opacity.
-The picture's creation involved Edgerton connecting his camera to xenon flashtubes, then positioning it in front of a dripper that steadily released droplets onto a red pan.
-The precise moment was taken when the first drop briefly blocked a beam of light connected to a detector, initiating a flash after an adjustable delay.
-This first drop can be seen in the photograph as forming the splash, meanwhile a second drop can be seen above.
+Edgerton connected his camera to xenon flashtubes, then positioned it in front of a dripper that steadily released droplets onto a red pan.
+The photo was taken when the first drop fell through and thereby briefly blocked a beam of light connected to a detector.
+This first drop is seen in the photograph as forming the splash, under a second drop falling.

 Physical copies

 According to Gus Kayafas, the original photographic negative was destroyed.
 Several prints of the photograph have been made, which were distributed to and exhibited in art museums.